Asset Type: White Papers

 The introduction of the No Longer Clinically Benefiting (NLCB) endpoint in PCWG3 encourages patients and investigators to make collective decisions on continuing versus discontinuing therapy.
 However, as a general rule, the patient should remain on the treatment long enough to allow for a treatment effect.

 PCWG3 recommends the first follow-up imaging bone scan assessment to be scheduled 8–9 weeks after treatment initiation for metastatic CRPC trials and 16 weeks after treatment initiation for non-metastatic CRPC trials.
 Often the first bone scan assessment (i.e., baseline) is not performed on the date of randomization, or dosing.
 In some trials, baseline imaging may occur as early as 4 weeks prior to the patient’s first dose.
 This may introduce a source of confusion for the sites, which may perform the first follow-up assessment at 8–9 weeks or 16 weeks, as applicable, after the baseline/ screening scan rather than at 8–9 weeks or 16 weeks, as applicable, post first dose.
 The impact of this misunderstanding is substantial because imaging acquired following a schedule calculated based on the baseline/screening scan may cause the first follow-up visit to fall short and the patient may not have been on the trial long enough for the treatment to have shown a potentially favorable effect.
-To avoid confusion, Calyx strongly recommends that clinical trial protocols include clear instructions on the timing of imaging visits.
+To avoid confusion, Perceptive strongly recommends that clinical trial protocols include clear instructions on the timing of imaging visits.

 3.4 ESTABLISHING CONSISTENT LESION COUNTING RULES: